Phase 2

 Details of suggested metrics that can be used to identify high-, medium-, and low-risk clients/holdings can be found in the appendices.

-Suggested metrics to identify high-, medium-, and low-risk clients/holdings can be found in the appendix.
+Suggested metrics to identify high-, medium-, and low-risk clients/holdings can be found in the appendices.

 Appendix